 When we were in the book of Jeremiah, I showed you how He said there, "Go back to the ancient paths."
 In other words, "Go back to what has been revealed in the past so that you can see the truth, and repent if you have drifted from what I gave in the past."
 He can always be depended upon because He never changes.
 Now what has been revealed in the past includes the calendar.

 Toward the end of that sermon I also briefly covered a much neglected fact that the church does not exist in a vacuum.
-It is still largely operating within the Biblical Israel and that we do have a measure of responsibility to that government.
+It is still largely operating within biblical Israel and that we do have a measure of responsibility to that government.

 The third sermon I titled "Faith, Hope, and the Worship of God."
 This sermon focused on the fact that our hope of eternal life rests on the grace of God and our living by faith in what God has said.
 The key word here is "said."
 What God said, or has said, is not limited to what is written.

-Hebrews 1:1-2 God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Has in these last days spoken unto us by his son, whom he has appointed heir of all things, by whom also he made the worlds.
+Hebrews 1:1-2 God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds.

 You might recall again at the Feast that I suggested studying how the Bible uses God's voice, and its synonyms like speak, tongue, mouth, words, declare, or shows, and that this can be very helpful.
 I suggested this because God speaks not only directly, but also indirectly through prophets and prophetesses, and also by inspiration of any that He uses, and also He speaks by implication, and He also speaks by any thing.

-Ezra 1:1-2 Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, that he made a proclamation throughout all his kingdom, and put it also in writing, saying, Thus saith Cyrus king of Persia, The LORD God of heaven has given me all the kingdoms of the earth; and he has charged me to build him a house at Jerusalem, which is in Judah.
+Ezra 1:1-2 Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, so he made a proclamation throughout all his kingdom, and also put it in writing, saying, Thus saith Cyrus king of Persia: All the kingdoms of the earth the LORD God of heaven has given me.
+And He has commanded me to build Him a house at Jerusalem which is in Judah.

 God spoke to a pagan king.
 Now did He do it by a dream?
 Did He do it by a vision?
-I don't know.
+I do not know.

 God speaks through vision, dream, and events such as miracles and history through which nothing directly may be spoken.
 He speaks loudly through example and inner compulsion, which is just another way of saying that God inspires people, and again through which nothing actually may be verbally uttered.
 But somehow or other it comes into their mind even though nothing is said into their ear.

 Those of you who remember, Dean Blackwell used to say, "God is whispering in my ear."
 He meant Herbert Armstrong.
-But that's what Dean meant.
+But that is what Dean meant.
 God does inspire.

 Look at Psalm 19.
 This is kind of interesting.
 Rex Ulmer was leading music today, and he chose that we sing Psalm 19.
 I thought, "That's nice and appropriate."
-He didn't know that.
+He did not know that.
 Look at verse 1.

-Psalm 19:1-4 The heavens declare the glory of God; and the firmament shows his handiwork.
-Day unto day utters speech, and night unto night shows knowledge.
+Psalm 19:1-4 The heavens declare the glory of God; and the firmament shows His handiwork.
+Day unto day utters speech, and night unto night reveals knowledge.
 There is no speech nor language where their voice is not heard.
 Their line is gone out through all the earth, and their words to the end of the world.
-In them has he set a tabernacle for the sun.
+In them has He set a tabernacle for the sun.

 And on it goes.
-"The heavens declare the glory of God; and the firmament shows his handiwork."
+"The heavens declare the glory of God; and the firmament shows His handiwork."
 This is God speaking through His creation, instructing, guiding by inference through the creation.
 He is speaking through a thing inanimate.
-It's interesting that in this particular case it also leads to a consideration of time since the sun and the moon are involved, and thus a calendar is somewhat within the framework of its instruction here in Psalm 19.
-It's also very interesting that the Psalm leads directly to a consideration of law.
+It is interesting that in this particular case it also leads to a consideration of time since the sun and the moon are involved, and thus a calendar is somewhat within the framework of its instruction here in Psalm 19.
+It is also very interesting that the psalm leads directly to a consideration of law.

 The major illustration in the third sermon concerned Cain and Abel's offerings.
 We know only by inference within the context there in Genesis 4 what God must have said, because none of His instruction is directly given to us.
 But we see the principle involved.
 Abel obeyed what God said.
 Cain did not, and was rejected.

-This can lead us to a weighty conclusion that man's works, (and we might say here including a different calendar, even if it is done with pleasing God in mind as a major consideration and is prepared with great thought and care), that it is meaningless unless it conforms to what God said.
+This can lead us to a weighty conclusion that man's works (and we might say here including a different calendar, even if it is done with pleasing God in mind as a major consideration and is prepared with great thought and care), are meaningless unless it conforms to what God said.
 Now in regard to the Scripture and the calendar, what has God said?
-(We're going to see more proof as we go along here.)
-He said that His sayings are committed to the Jews, and not all of His sayings brethren, are written directly in His word.
+(We are going to see more proof as we go along here.)
+He said that His sayings are committed to the Jews, and not all of His sayings brethren, are written directly in His Word.

-Let's go back to Jeremiah 7:22-23.
+Let us go back to Jeremiah 7.
 I used this a number of times I think in two different sermons, and I used it because it expresses a principle.
 Again another one of those patterns.

-I think what He is directly referring to there is in Exodus 19 in the proposal for the covenant, where He said in verse 5, "Now therefore, if you will obey my voice indeed, and keep my covenant, then you shall be a peculiar treasure unto me above all people: for all the earth is mine."
+I think what He is directly referring to there is in Exodus 19 in the proposal for the covenant, where He said in verse 5, "Now therefore, if you will indeed obey My voice and keep My covenant, then you shall be a special treasure to Me above all people; for all the earth is Mine."

 Brethren, this is always His command.
 I do not believe that He ever directly states "Obey what is written."
 Maybe change that to "Obey what I have written."
-We're on more solid ground there.
+We are on more solid ground there.
 It is always what He has said, and the reason for that is that it is much broader.
-It's more general than what is written, and includes things like what we saw there in Psalm 19.
+It is more general than what is written, and includes things like what we saw there in Psalm 19.
 Again, a simple reminder, that in regard to the calendar, a simple directive is given—Romans 3:1-4.

 The fourth sermon I titled "Faith, Government, and the Calendar."
 The essence of this message is that God is the author of human government, including the government of Israel which still exists as a nation right down to this day, and also church government.
 The Bible reveals that the Christian has a measure of responsibility, being subject to all of them.